JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 end
 ```

-This keeps all the intermediate code and calculations safely hidden away, and it's now possible to draw a Euclidean egg by calling `egg(100, :stroke)`, for example, where `100` is the required radius, and `:stroke` is one of the available actions.
+This keeps all the intermediate code and calculations safely hidden away, and it's now possible to draw a Euclidean egg by calling `egg(100, :stroke)`, for example, where `100` is the required width (radius), and `:stroke` is one of the available actions.

 (Of course, there's no error checking.
 This should be added if the function is to be used for any serious applications...!)

 Notice that this function doesn't define anything about what the shape looks like or where it's placed.
-When called, the function inherits a lot of the current drawing environment: scale, rotation, position, line thickness, color, style, and so on.
+When called, the function inherits the current drawing environment: scale, rotation, position, line thickness, color, style, and so on.
 This lets us write code like this:

 ```julia
 @png begin